ashawkey/torch-ngp/readme.md

 * For the blender dataest, the default mode in instant-ngp is to load all data (train/val/test) for training.
 Instead, we only use the specified split to train in CMD mode for easy evaluation.
 However, for GUI mode, we follow instant-ngp and use all data to train (check `type='all'` for `NeRFDataset`).

 # Update Logs
+* 3.22: reverted from pre-generating rays as it takes too much CPU memory, still the PSNR for Lego can reach ~33 now.
 * 3.14: fixed the precision related issue for `fp16` mode, and it renders much better quality.
 Added PSNR metric for NeRF.
     * known issue: PSNR is worse, for Lego test dataset is only ~30.
 * 3.14: linearly scale `desired_resolution` with `bound` according to https://github.com/ashawkey/torch-ngp/issues/23.